zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 > Data Protection allows the device to respond to common events such as incoming phone calls, but also enables a high level of encryption for sensitive data

-Managing a hierarchy of keys; built on hardware encryption; encrypted every file stored into the flash.
+Managing a **hierarchy of keys**; built on hardware encryption; encrypted every file stored into the flash.

 > Data Protection is controlled on a per-file basis by assigning each file to a class; accessibility is determined by whether the class keys have been unlocked